payjoe93/gitcoin_stickers_contest/README.md

 *Discord Animated Stickers (.JSON)
 <i>Link : Will Be Available Soon</i>
-(this version is only for verivied server on discord.
+(this version is only for verified server on discord.
 Full requirement will be find in here : https://support.discord.com/hc/en-us/articles/4402687377815-Tips-for-Sticker-Creators-FAQ